Figures logo

 Before we go any further, we need to define two key concepts: internal equity and external equity.

-In this article, we’ll focus mainly on internal pay equity.
-But ideally, you should also conduct salary benchmarking to find out whether your salaries are competitive in the wider market — keep reading to the end to find out how we can help with that.
+In this article, we’re focusing mainly on internal pay equity.
+But ideally, you should also conduct salary benchmarking to find out whether your salaries are competitive in the wider market – keep reading to the end to find out how we can help with that and more.

 Why should you conduct a regular pay equity analysis?